 Hemlock Woolly Adelgid (HWA)

 Biology: Interestingly, HWA actually grows during the winter and through to early summer.
 During summer and fall HWA is very tiny, without the waxy fluff; it finds a place at the base of a needle and waits for the end of fall, when it will begin to grow and produce waxy fibers covering its body.
-The best time for HWA detection is between February and May.
+The best time for HWA detection is November to April.
 You can find it by looking at the undersides of hemlock branches.
-For a more in-depth look at HWA, you can take a look at the USDA’s HWA biology and control booklet.
+For a more in-depth look at HWA, you can take a look at the USDA’s HWA Booklet on our HWA: In Depth page.